cchitsiang/awesome-stars/README.md

 - [m-vdb/github-buildservice-boilerplate](https://github.com/m-vdb/github-buildservice-boilerplate) - A boilerplate for creating a build service using Github
 - [rll/rllab](https://github.com/rll/rllab) - rllab is a framework for developing and evaluating reinforcement learning algorithms, fully compatible with OpenAI Gym.
 - [msiemens/tinydb](https://github.com/msiemens/tinydb) - TinyDB is a lightweight document oriented database optimized for your happiness :)
 - [saltstack/salt](https://github.com/saltstack/salt) - Software to automate the management and configuration of any infrastructure or application at scale.
-Get access to the Salt software package repository here:
+Install Salt from the Salt package repositories here:
 - [sahildua2305/ping-check](https://github.com/sahildua2305/ping-check) - An app Indicator that keeps pinging a particular server and shows the ping status in menu bar so that you never have to manually check for ping status.
 - [codelucas/newspaper](https://github.com/codelucas/newspaper) - newspaper3k is a news, full-text, and article metadata extraction in Python 3.
 Advanced docs:
 - [joeyespo/grip](https://github.com/joeyespo/grip) - Preview GitHub README.md files locally before committing them.